 Museum Boerhaave (Museum of History of Science and Medicine) - Exhibit of scientific and medical equipment from the 17th century onwards.
 Named after Dutch surgeon Herman Boerhaave.
 The museum is currently closed for essential renovation work but is scheduled to reopen in November 2017.
 Just of Harlemmestraat at Lange Agnietenstraat 10.

 Other museums of note in Leiden include Naturalis (natural history, good for kids) at Darwinweg 2 and the Stedelijk Museum De Lakenhal (Leiden's municipal museum, 17th century art).

 On a sunny day check out the Hortus Botanical Gardens (Rapenburg 73) run by Leiden University.
 Open daily 1000-1800 (Apr-Oct) and Tue-Sun 1000-1600 (Nov-Mar).
 Entry €7.50, kids 4-12 €3, free for Museumkaart.

 As you would expect from a student city Leiden has a decent nightlife with bars and clubs going on to the early hours.
 There are night trains running hourly back to Amsterdam.

-Leiden can be easily reached from Amsterdam by direct train - there are regular Intercity services running around 4x hourly.
-The journey (which goes via Schiphol airport) will take just over 30 minutes.
-A day return costs €18 or €30.60 in first class - 2016 prices.
+Leiden can be easily reached from Amsterdam by direct train - there are regular Intercity services (direction Den Haag Centraal or Vlissingen) which run around 4x hourly.
+The journey takes around 35 minutes.
+A day return costs €18 or €30.60 in first class - 2017 prices.
 There is a €1 surcharge for disposable tickets.

 Are you looking for a convenient hotel in the centre of Amsterdam?
 Please click here to search at Booking.com which offers guaranteed low rates, unbiased reviews and no booking fees.
 For a hotel in Leiden, please click here